guinetn/browserLocalHomepage/app/assets/books/api/cors.md

 web application security model
 "cross-domain" requests (Ajax, XmlHttpRequest) are forbidden by default by the same-origin security policy.

+By default, browser security doesn’t allow a web page to make requests to a different domain other than the one from where the web page is served.
+This restriction is called the same-origin policy.

 ## Same-origin policy (SOP)
 Wser permits scripts contained in a first web page to access data in a second web page, but only if both web pages have the same origin (combination of URI scheme, host name, port number)